 Lenders look at your tax returns to check that the income that you reported on your mortgage application is also stated in your tax returns.
 Any income that doesn't show up on your tax returns can’t be used to qualify for your mortgage.
 Lenders are also looking for tax deductions that decrease your income for loan purposes.
 (Depreciation expenses for things like your car, office equipment, and appliances don’t actually cost you anything so they don’t reduce your income.)
 If you own a business, lenders will also look at the business structure, how much of the business you own, and how long you’ve owned it.

 Now that you know what documents you’ll need, get an accurate idea of how much home you can buy.
 In as little as 3 minutes, you can get pre-approved with Better Mortgage and receive a free, no-commitment pre-approval letter.
 They’ll show you a range of interest rates to choose from so you can set your house-hunting budget.
-And by working with a Better Real Estate partner agent and funding with Better Mortgage, you’ll save up to 1% of the purchase price* of your new home, and save up to $8,200 on average over the life of your loan.**
+And by working with a Better Real Estate agent and funding with Better Mortgage, you’ll save $2,000 on closing costs*, and an additional $8,200 on average over the life of your loan.**

 **The average lifetime savings estimate is based on a comparison of the Freddie Mac Primary Mortgage Market Survey’s (PMMS) 30-year fixed-rate mortgage product with Better Mortgage’s own offered rate for a comparable mortgage product between Jan ‘20 - Dec ‘20.
 PMMS is based on conventional, conforming fully-amortizing home purchase loans for borrowers with a loan-to-value of 80 percent and with excellent credit.
 Better Mortgage’s offered rate is based on pricing output for a 30-year fixed-rate mortgage product with a 30-day lock period for a single-family, owner-occupied residential property and a borrower with excellent (760 FICO) credit and a loan-to-value ratio of 80 percent.
 Individual savings could vary based on current market rates, property type, loan amount, loan-to-value, credit score, debt-to-income ratio and other variables.